Home DH-Debate 10. Celtic Iron Age 12. The Goths I |

 Archaeologists have found spurs in the graves of older men, who were out of their military age.
 They had not got weapons in the grave, but they had their spurs.
 It shows that the spurs had become a symbol of dignity, a sign of a high position in society or a particular office.
 If a man once had been elevated to be a rider, he had this title to his dying day.

-Right: The village Sinding north of Slagelse.
+The village Sinding north of Slagelse.

 Weapons and spores have also been found in graves of very young men.
 This must mean that they did not earn their spurs by bravery in battle, but that they had inherited the right to wear them.

-It may have been such a noble family, who lived in the village Galsted in the group of three houses in
+It may have been such a noble family, who lived in the village Galsted in the group of three houses in some distance from the common farms and with their own distinguished cemetery designed in Roman style.

 All these thousands of small villages, that lay scattered across the country, have probably been called something with the endings -løse -inge, -um, -lev and -sted, which place name endings all are supposed to originate from the Iron Age or perhaps even from earlier times.
 Place names are incredibly persistent.
 As long as humans continuously had been living in a particular area, the name had lived on.

--løse names - as in Stenløse (Middle Age: Stenløsæ), Vanløse (Wandløse), Værløse (Hwærløsæ) or Tølløse (Thølløsæ) - are considered to be very old.
+-løse as in Stenløse (Middle Age: Stenløsæ), Vanløse (Wandløse), Værløse (Hwærløsæ) or Tølløse (Thølløsæ) - are considered to be very old.
 They have often been reduced to names with the ending -else as in Hjallese (Hielløse) and Slagelse (Slauløsæ).
 The word -løse has fallen into disuse in the Danish language, now-a-days it means "loose", but by comparison with the Anglo-Saxon word "læs", which means meadow, some have concluded that -løse means meadows and low-lying fields, in short, good pastures, most likely along small rivers.
 The connection to the word's modern meaning may have been that on these fertile pastures the cattle could go loose, and one did not need to collect fodder.
 One can also imagine that the ending -løse refers to that in these key cities inhabitants - perhaps many artisans and merchants - had been loosened from otherwise usual band of fidelity.

 Place names with the suffix -løse do not exist in Jutland except for a few exceptions.